department-of-veterans-affairs/developer-portal/docs/testing.md

 ## Manually Testing Local Changes

 When you make changes locally, testing those changes will often require overriding an environment variable.
-This is done by modifying your `.env` file (no envionment-specific suffix).
+This is done by modifying your `.env` file (no environment-specific suffix).
 For example, assuming you follow-ed the setup instructions in the README.md file, the OpenAPI documentation displayed in the portal will be coming from our dev environment.